Fluoroscopy: Mechanism of action

-Although visible light can be seen by the naked eye (and thus forms images that people can look at), it does not penetrate most objects (only translucent ones).
+Although visible light can be seen by the naked eye (and thus forms images that people can look at), it does not penetrate most objects (only translucent or transparent ones).
 In contrast, X-rays can penetrate a wider variety of objects (such as the human body), but they are invisible to the naked eye.
 To take advantage of the penetration for image-forming purposes, one must somehow convert the X-rays' intensity variations (which correspond to material contrast and thus image contrast) into a form that is visible.
 Classic film-based radiography achieves this by the variable chemical changes that the X-rays induce in the film, and classic fluoroscopy achieves it by fluorescence, in which certain materials convert X-ray energy (or other parts of the spectrum) into visible light.
 This use of fluorescent materials to make a viewing scope is how fluoroscopy got its name.

 As the X-rays pass through the patient, they are attenuated by varying amounts as they pass through or reflect off the different tissues of the body, casting an X-ray shadow of the radiopaque tissues (such as bone tissue) on the fluorescent screen.
 Images on the screen are produced as the unattenuated or mildly attenuated X-rays from radiolucent tissues interact with atoms in the screen through the photoelectric effect, giving their energy to the electrons.
 While much of the energy given to the electrons is dissipated as heat, a fraction of it is given off as visible light.